zukunft/zukunft.com/docs/llm/pending.md

 # pending - list of planned llm prompts with prio 1

-### values

-show the missing value db fields in the value default view: the source of the value, the timestamp of the last update and the share and protection status

 ### source

 add the missing source db field to the source add and edit views: the code_id field, shown only for users whose profile passes can_set_code_id (for sources the code_id is a user changeable field)